zz9tf/instaclone/README.md

     import { startStandaloneServer } from '@apollo/server/standalone';

     // The GraphQL schema

+    // Create your defination first
     const typeDefs = `#graphql
     type Query {
         hello: String
     }
     `;
+    // With ! we will requir the particular field doesn't return null.

     // A map of functions which return data for the schema. const resolvers = {
     Query: {
         hello: () => 'world',
+        // function: (root, args, context, info) => "",
     },
     };